Maths at Barcombe C E Primary

 Children show a high level of pride in the presentation and understanding of their work.

-At the end of each year we expect the children to have achieved Age Related Expectations (ARE) for their year group.
+At the end of each year, we expect the children to have achieved Age Related Expectations (ARE) for their year group.
 Some children will have progressed further and achieved greater depth (GD).
 Children who have gaps in their knowledge receive appropriate support and intervention to help them achieve Mastery.
-We want all children to leave the Skylark Federation with a secure understanding of maths which they can confidently apply in different contexts.
+We want all children to leave Barcombe C E Primary with a secure understanding of maths which they can confidently apply in different contexts.